-An ideal product description reads as if it is speaking directly to the customer.
-Everlane, an online clothing retailer based in California, does a great job of creating a sense of belonging on their store.
+An ideal product description reads as speaking directly to the customer.
+Everlane, an online clothing retailer based in California, does a great job creating a sense of belonging in its store.

-If you notice closely, the use of phrases such as “take your usual size” and “All.
+If you notice closely, phrases such as “take your usual size” and “All.
 Damn.
-Day” are friendly and totally relatable!
+Day” are friendly and relatable!
 With the right choice of words, Everlane has positioned itself as a friend of its customers.
 Remarkable, isn’t it?

-Before you start writing product descriptions for your Shopify store, identify who your actual customers are.
+Before you start writing product descriptions for your Shopify store, identify your customers.
 Create buyer profiles to make the writing process easier for yourself.

 2) Give a solution to reduce customer pain-points

-Because that’s why they have come on your Shopify store – to buy a product that eliminates their problems, puts them at ease and improves the quality of their lives manifold!
+Because that’s why they have come to your Shopify store – to buy a product that eliminates their problems, puts them at ease, and improves the quality of their lives manifold!
 Are your product descriptions doing that?
 I hope so!

-Dollar Shave Club, a male personal grooming E-commerce store, does a fabulous job in making even the use of most mundane products such as a Casual Hair Clay seem so convincing.
+Dollar Shave Club, a male personal grooming E-commerce store, does a fabulous job making even the most mundane products, such as Casual Hair Clay, seem convincing.
 I love the use of funky phrases like “sculpt your style like Michelangelo”; they are emotive and nudge the customers to buy the product instantly.

-If you state the reasons why a customer should buy a specific product in a captivating manner, he will convert.
+If your state why a customer should compellingly buy a specific product, he will convert.
 What do you think?

-3) Give your storytelling a boost thorugh product descriptions
+3) Give your storytelling a boost through product descriptions

-If you are struggling to pick the right words, skip the fancy ones and stick to simpler words.
-Son of a Sailor, an online jewellery shop based in Austin, is a pro at storytelling.
-It carefully picks the most trivial of words and weaves a story around the product.
+If you struggle to pick the right words, skip the fancy ones and stick to simpler ones.
+Son of a Sailor, an online jewelry shop based in Austin, is a pro at storytelling.
+It carefully picks the most trivial words and weaves a story around the product.

 4) Define your tone of voice

-For any Shopify store, product descriptions become a crucial part of the brand communication strategy.
+Product descriptions become a crucial part of the brand communication strategy for any Shopify store.
 That’s why you can’t act as one of those boring online stores that don’t create glossy content.
 Give your content a personality.
 Set a tone of voice.
-Instill humour.
+Instill humor.